maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-12.md

 #### Bor Consensus Rules

-The existing implementation and proposed changes for calculating `from` and `to` are mentioned below (with few added abstractions from actual implementation for easy understanding):
+The existing implementation and proposed changes for calculating `from` and `to` are mentioned below (with several abstractions added from the actual implementation for ease of understanding):

 Current implementation for fetching from:
 ```